 - Obtain or confirm the endorsement of senior leadership. - Build an action team to expand and refine the policy.
 This will set the stage for involving relevant people and departments in the organization.
 If the company is unionized, its leadership must also be at the table.
-This breadth of participation provides for later buy-in crucial when it comes to implementation.
-At this point, the team may want to implementation.
-At this point, the team may want to flesh out the initial high level statement with much more detail.

-Communicate the policy clearly, often and widely.
+This breadth of flesh out the initial high level statement with much more detail. - Communicate the policy clearly, often and widely.